Country Report for Uganda

 There is no explicit prohibition of corporal punishment in early childhood care and in day care for older children.

 Corporal punishment is unlawful in schools.
 In March 2016, the Children Act was amended with the insertion of a new article 106A: “Corporal punishment in schools.
 (1) A person of authority in institutions of learning shall not subject a child to any form of corporal punishment.
 (2) A person who subjects a child to corporal punishment commits an offence and is liable to imprisonment for a term not exceeding three years or to a fine not exceeding one hundred currency points or both.”
-As at October 2016, regulations were being developed to implement the law.
+As at March 2022, regulations to implement the law had not been finalised.

 Prior to this reform, corporal punishment had been discouraged in schools by Ministerial Circular No. 15/2006 and the Guidelines for Universal Primary Education (1998, art.
 3.4 iii), but there was no explicit prohibition in law.
 In Emmanuel Mpondi v Chairman Board of Governors & 2 ORS UHRC 1 (1999-2002) the Human Rights Commission Tribunal ruled that the beating of a student to the point of severe injury violated his right to protection against cruel, inhuman and degrading treatment, based on a 1999 Supreme Court ruling against corporal punishment in the penal system, but did not condemn all corporal punishment in schools.